12 Reasons to Love TritoCryl 2K

 We are dedicated to the safety of all contractors and clients and hope we can all move towards a future where slips and falls on flat roofs are no longer an accepted risk but a preventable occurrence.
 By embracing textured membranes, we can collectively work towards reducing the alarming rates of slip and fall injuries and the associated financial burdens.
 Most importantly, we can ensure that everyone who walks on a commercial or industrial flat roof returns home safely to their loved ones.

 We invite you to explore these findings further by listening to the full podcast episode and visiting our website to learn more before your next commercial roofing project.
+Click here to see the graphs and read more on the Slips & Falls Research and watch the detailed podcast episode below.

 PVC vs. TPO: Uncovering the Differences in Commercial Roofing Membranes